ToxicFrog/doom-mods/gun-bonsai/README.md

 - Some sound effects (at the moment just the HE and fragmentation sounds) may not play when using iwads other than Doom 1/2.
 - The music stops whenever the `Swiftness` upgrade triggers.

+### Known issues with specific mods

+Some of these are minor bugs in the mods themselves that aren't visible in normal play; others are issues with Gun Bonsai that are brought to light by the way these mods work.

+- **Ashes series**: all sawn-off shotguns are flagged as melee weapons and thus get melee upgrades
+- **Ashes Afterglow**: upgrading a weapon resets it to level 0
+- **Angelic Aviary**: some decorations are flagged as monsters and thus grant XP for attacking them
+- **DoomRL Arsenal**: building an assembly resets it to level 0
+- **Final Doomer +**: HE rounds don't detonate properly
+- **Hellrider**: Juggler has no effect
+- **Hideous Destructor**: none of the Scavenge upgrades work (in addition to various minor issues)
+- **Slomo Bullet Time**: interacts oddly with Swiftness and may cause you to get stuck in place until both effects wear off
+- **XRPG**: melee weapons are not flagged correctly and thus get ranged weapon upgrades instead

 ## Modding Notes